Creating a Sales Dashboard Using Angular and Google Charts

 The command above creates the Angular project boilerplate code.

-You'll be using Google Charts to create the dashboard in this Angular app.
-Let's start by adding the Google Charts script files into our Angular app.
+Use Google Charts to create the dashboard in this Angular app.
+Start by adding the Google Charts script files to our Angular app.

 https://www.gstatic.com/charts/loader.js